Security & Data Sovereignty

 What leaves your network

-Every category of data askLenny handles โ where it goes and which container handles it.
+Every category of data askLenny handles -where it goes, which container handles it, and whether a local AI model eliminates the egress entirely.

 | Data | Leaves network? |